melikaknight/Documentation-Helper_LLM/README.md

 # LangChain Documentation Helper

 ## Overview
-LangChain Documentation Helper is a web application designed to assist with learning LangChain by building a generative AI application.
-This tool answers questions about LangChain using sources from the official LangChain documentation, and integrates a Pinecone vector store for efficient querying.
+LangChain Documentation Helper is a web application built to facilitate learning LangChain by creating a generative AI application.
+The app answers questions about LangChain using data sourced from the official LangChain documentation and employs Pinecone as a vector store for optimized search.

 ## Tech Stack
 - **Client**: Streamlit